bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% si_step update firmware in the Crazyflie; update-fw %}
 * Turn the Crazyflie off.
 * Start the Crazyflie in bootloader mode by pressing the power button for 3 seconds.
 Both the blue LEDs will blink.
-* Go back to the Crazyflie client in the VM and click the Crazyflie -> Bootloader menu.
+* Go back to the Crazyflie client in the VM and click the Connect -> Bootloader menu.
-{% img Update firmware dialog; wide; /images/getting-started/SwPic8Final.png %}
+{% img Update firmware dialog; wide; /images/getting-started/update_firmware.PNG %}
 * Click the “Initiate bootloader cold boot” button.
 After a few seconds the status should read “Connected to bootloader”.
 * Click the “Browse” button and go to home/bitcraze/Downloads and select the file you downloaded earlier.
 * Click the “Program” button.
 The progress bar will go from 0% to 100% twice, as